 The left photo above shows the rotating Chance Brothers (the major English lens manufacturer) First Order lens which is still in service in the lantern room of the Heceta Head, Oregon, lighthouse.
 The center photo is of a smaller Third Order “Fixed” lens once in use in Alaska.
 The right photo shows a smaller still Fifth Order lens.
 A red Chimney placed over the oil lamp inside created a RED light to the viewer.
 This was just one of the many ways that a special “Characteristic” could be created for each lighthouse.

-Some lenses were “fixed”, they did not turn.
+Some lenses were “fixed”, they did not turn; they did not give the appearance of a “flash” to the viewer.
 Those that rotated have circular “bulls-eye” lens sections, often as many as 24 of them, as does the lens from the Destruction Island, Washington, lighthouse, now in a museum, shown at the top of this page.
 As the lens rotated around the light source, and as each “bulls-eye” passed between the light and the eye of the viewer, it gave the appearance of a bright flash.
 The timing between apparent flashes would let a mariner know exactly which lighthouse he was viewing.
 All lighthouses have something different about the appearance of their lights – known as the lighthouse’s “characteristic.”
 Otherwise mariners would not know which one was which in the dark.
 Some blink, some flash, some are different colors, some change colors, some are just big and bright.